liangqing/syncrypto/README.rst

     syncrypto --rule "include: name eq README.md" --rule "ignore: name match *.md"

-the command above ignores files match "*.md" but include "README.md" the rules are ordered, it means that the rules in front have high priority than later.
+the command above ignores files matching "*.md" but include "README.md", the rules are ordered, it means that the rules in front have high priority than later.